Ticketedmoon/line-segment-light-visibility-system/README.md

 ---

-- The pinky block represents out player and light source.
+- The pinky block represents our player and light source.
 - The yellow area represents the region the player can see.

 ---